nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/lacros/lacros_bisecting.md

 (chrm) ./third_party/chromite/bin/deploy_chrome --build-dir=$LACROS_DIR -d $DUT --lacros --nostrip
 ```

-Optionally, you may have to deploy the Chromium OS Chromium version as well:
+Optionally, you may have to deploy the ChromiumOS Chromium version as well:

 ```sh
 (chrm) export BOARD=<your board>